CT-Clark/Tragedy-of-the-Commons/README.md

 This project is implemented in Unity 2019.4.20f1 <DX11>.

-To interact with this project all one needs to do is download this repo, import the scene into Unity, and then press play.
-The sliders can only be set during the operation of the simulation.
+To interact with this project

 ### Sample Configurations